Century Plaza Towers: In popular culture

 The buildings were also used in Melrose Place as the office of Lexi Sterling's business, Sterling Advertising.
 They were also seen in Burke's Law.

 The buildings were used for the album cover of Yes’s 1977 album Going for the One.
 In 1979, Olivia Newton-John filmed the music video for the title track of her album Totally Hot here.
+The buildings are prominently featured in Public Image Ltd's 1983 video for This Is Not a Love Song.

 In 1981, the buildings were used in a bumper of the silver ball logo for Nickelodeon.
 The buildings were shown under construction in a 1974 episode of Barnaby Jones entitled "Dark Legacy".

 In the 1990 TV movie, The Great Los Angeles Earthquake, during 8.0 and 7.2 magnitude earthquakes both buildings sway violently, afterwards both buildings remain standing but are severely damaged.